chrisyoung/hecks-archive/README.md

 Domain modules are synonyms for aggregates in Hecks.

 ### Value Objects
 Value objects do not have any continuation or identity.
-They can be freely copied or refereneced in a domain without worrying about the value changing under your nose.
+They can be freely copied or referenced in a domain without worrying about the value changing under your nose.
 A person's age could be considered a value object.
 If a 21 year old person ages a year we replace the value with 22.

 ### Entities
 An entity has conntinuance and life cycyle and keeps a unique, unchanging identifier to reference it.
 A Person is usually considered an entity.
 A Person defined as having a name, age, gender can change all three attributes without changing entity.